Sugar Futures at Over 2-Week High

 2026-02-24 16:58 By Luisa Carvalho 1 min. read

-Sugar futures in the US extended gains, rising above 14.1 cents per pound to the highest in over two weeks, driven in part by a stronger Brazilian real that discourages Brazilian exports and ease pressure on global prices.
+Sugar futures in the US extended gains, rising above 14.1 cents per pound to the highest in over two weeks, driven in part by a stronger Brazilian real, which makes Brazilian sugar more expensive abroad, limiting exports and supporting global prices.

 Recent reports of lower-than-expected production in India, where excessive rain has reduced cane yields, have also helped underpin prices.